Overview of Internship in Clinical Psychology

 Tracks

 Our program strives to provide training that has depth as well as breadth.
 We accomplish this balance through the use of a track system, which was first implemented during the 2014-2015 training year.
 The track system provides applicants with stronger assurance of the training experiences they will receive when they arrive.
-Interested participants can apply and rank one or more of our four tracks:
+Interested participants can apply and rank one or more of our three tracks:

 1. Cognitive Behavioral